 Employ for Ability is an innovative social purpose business focused on improving the employment rate of people on the autism spectrum, one placement at a time.
 By doing so, Employ for Ability seeks to change the conversation from disability to ability.

 Renew IT helps businesses achieve their carbon zero goals, by buying back redundant IT hardware.
 The hardware either finds a new home or is broken down responsibly, giving companies a return on IT without compromising data.

 Established in 1992, Ikuntji Artists Aboriginal Corporation was the first art centre established by women in the Western Desert Art Movement.
 Today Ikuntji Artists Aboriginal Corporation are represented in galleries and institutions in Australia and around the world.

 To enter, the following set of eligibility criteria that must be met.
 Each category also has specific criteria requirements too.
 If you have any questions about these conditions or eligibility please contact us.

-Missed the deadline for this program?
-Don't worry – we accept nominations all year round, so you can always nominate for the next program.
+Nominations for the 2023 program have now closed, but don't worry - we accept nominations all year round, so you can always nominate for the next program.

 Click below for details on category information, selection criteria and eligibility.

 If your Stage 2 entry is successful, you will be able to participate in Stage 3.
 Click below for details on category information, selection criteria and eligibility.